net-engine/instaclone/README.md

 ## InstaClone

-Thanks for your interest in The Scout Talent Group.
+Thanks for your interest in the Scout Talent Group.
 We are excited that you are interested in joining us as a Ruby on Rails developer.
 Congratulations!
 You have made it to the next round: a coding challenge.

 ### The Challenge